This post contains affiliate links.

 How to make No Knead Bread:

-- In a large mixing bowl, combine flour, salt and yeast.
-Pour in warm water and stir with a wooden spoon until well combined.
-The dough will be sticky.
-Cover the bowl and allow it to rise at room temperature for 3-4 hours, or in the refrigerator for up to 15 hours.
+Combine and Rise: In a large mixing bowl, mix flour, salt, and yeast.
+Pour in the warm water and stir with a dough hook or wooden spoon until combined (the dough will be sticky).
+Cover the bowl and let it rise for 3-4 hours or in the refrigerator for up to 15 hours.

 No Knead Bread